What is a Frontend Engineer?

 - Truck drivers (truly!)

 If you're new here to bridged, we're glad to meet you!
 We are huge fans of alternate forms of education, and recommend specific certifications to target skills.
-Learn more here.

-Our Favorite Fullstack Engineering Programs and Certifications
+Our Favorite Full Stack Engineering Programs and Certifications

 Engineering certifications and bootcamps are a dime a dozen, because it's an alternative form of education.
 Many of the reviewer sites recommending programs get significant kickbacks for the $3,000+ certifications they're reviewing, and while we respect their hustle and also love money-- that's a little shady.

-Our criteria for these programs were that they costed under $300 for completion.
+Our criteria for these programs were that they cost under $300 for completion.
 Some dev programs come with a job guarantee after placement, which is pretty neat, but also can be expensive down the line with income sharing.
 For developers, the absolute best thing you can have is a snazzy portfolio of impressive projects.
 This can absolutely be self-taught if you're motivated enough.

-Backend certifications are harder to find, but we found the Meta program to be extremely helpful due to the portfolio support it provided.
+Full Stack engineering is a tricky one because it requires front and back end understanding.
+Back end certifications are harder to find, but we found the Meta program to be extremely helpful due to the portfolio support it provided.
 We also included our favorite Udemy course (udemy is great because it's affordable) and Duke certification.
 Good luck!

 Complete Web Developer Bootcamp